 Datacenter.com recognised for EU energy efficiency

-Data- centre-as-a-service company datacenter.com has won an award from the European Commission’s Joint Research Centre for its data centre facility in Amsterdam.
-The European Commission Joint Research Center oversees the EU Code of Conduct on Data Centre Efficiency.
+Data- centre-as-a-service company datacenter.com has won an award from the European Commission's Joint Research Centre for its data center facility in Amsterdam.
+The European Commission Joint Research Center oversees the EU Code of Conduct on Data Center Efficiency.

-The Code of Conduct was created in response to data centres that often consume more and more energy, in an effort to help data centre operators reduce energy consumption in a cost-efficient way without impacting critical data centre operations.
+The Code of Conduct was created in response to data centers that often consume more and more energy, in an effort to help data center operators reduce energy consumption in a cost-efficient way without impacting critical data center operations.

-The Amsterdam location was designed for providing colocation for finance, media, cloud, telco and service providers, is the most energy-efficient data centre in Amsterdam.
-The data centre location offers 5.000 square meter of white space in Amsterdam South East, one of Europe's most network-dense locations, with a 50 millisecond reach to 80% of Europe.
+The Amsterdam location was designed for providing colocation for finance, media, cloud, telco and service providers, is the most energy-efficient data center in Amsterdam.
+The data center location offers 5.000 square meter of white space in Amsterdam South East, one of Europe's most network-dense locations, with a 50 millisecond reach to 80% of Europe.
 Datacenter.com recently announced expansion of the AMS1 facility.

 Datacenter.com CEO Jochem Steman says the company is honoured to accept the award.

 This award is a welcome proof that we took the right path which we have taken to reduce climate footprint as efficiently as possible,” says Steman.

 “Energy efficiency is an important objective and commitment for Datacenter.com, not just an empty slogan.
 We use modular components with an adaptive control mode and we constantly monitor and measure the energy efficiency (PUE) of the data center.
 Improving our data center activities is necessary to create real sustainability and operational excellence''.

 Recently datacenter.com signed the EU Code of Conduct for Energy Efficiency in Data Centers as a participant.